 In 2019 Ingenious Beauty commissioned one of the largest independent clinical trials within the world of collagen using the gold standard of measurements: a double blind, placebo-controlled trial, with sophisticated machine-based clinical measurements on over 100 women aged 30-60 years.

 The results were astounding (you can see them here) and proved conclusively that David’s vision of protecting collagen was right.
-In the last twelve months Ingenious has also added two new products to its line, Ingenious Vegan and Ingenious Active.
+In the last twelve months, Ingenious has also added two new products to its line, Ingenious Vegan and Ingenious Active.